puddinman13/TagIt/README.md

 6. Tags

     Returns an array of tags that currently exist in the selected control.
-If a class level selector ($('.tagIt')) is used, this will return all tags from all controls that contain that class.
+If a class level selector ($('.myClass')) is used, this will return all tags from all controls that contain that class.

     ```
     var enteredTags = $('#tagIt').tags();